parmes/parmes/solfec/theory/joints.rst

 Spring constraint
 -----------------

-Joint corresponding to the :ref:`PUT_SPRING` command is realized by defining a stretch
+Joint corresponding to the :ref:`PUT_SPRING <solfec-command-PUT_SPRING>` command is realized by defining a stretch

 .. math::